yntedero/esign-integration/README.md

 3. Make sure that it runs at live server or opened in a browser,
 4. Install the [Autogram Desktop](https://sluzby.slovensko.digital/autogram/#download) so the custom URI `autogram://go` is registered
-5. Follow the UI: select a PDF → adjust options → **Sign PDF** If the desktop app doesn’t launch automatically, click **Open Autoram**
+5. Follow the UI: select a PDF → adjust options → **Sign PDF** If the desktop app doesn’t launch automatically, click **Open Autogram**
 ---

 ### Customisation notes